PD Dr. rer. nat. habil. Jens Vanselow

 Curriculum Vitae

-- 2013-present: Head of the Institute of Reproductive Biology, Leibniz Institute for Farm Animal Biology (FBN) Dummerstorf
+- 2013-2023: Head of the Institute of Reproductive Biology, Leibniz Institute for Farm Animal Biology (FBN), Dummerstorf, Germany

-- 2002: Habilitation and Lecturer at the Faculty of Mathematics and Natural Sciences and the Faculty of Agricultural and Environmental Sciences at the University of Rostock
+- 2002: Habilitation and Lecturer at the Faculty of Mathematics and Natural Sciences and the Faculty of Agricultural and Environmental Sciences at the University of Rostock, Germany

-- 1992-2012: Head of the Gene Regulation Group at the Leibniz Institute for Farm Animal Biology (FBN) Dummerstorf, Research Unit Molecular Biology
+- 1992-2012: Head of the Gene Regulation Group at the Leibniz Institute for Farm Animal Biology (FBN), Dummerstorf, Research Unit Molecular Biology, Germany

 - 1990-1992: Postdoctoral Grant, Boehringer Ingelheim Fonds